therealhalonen/configuration_management_systems/h7/report.md

 First i made the states i wanted to apply:
 ssh
-- To get an SSH remote control to servers. avahi
+- To get an SSH remote control to servers.

+avahi
-- To servers, in place for DNS. apache
+- To servers, in place for DNS.

+apache
-- For Webserver to host a site. samba
+- For Webserver to host a site.

+samba
-- For Fileserver to host files accessible from local machines. pkgs
+- For Fileserver to host files accessible from local machines.

+pkgs
-- A state which includes software to install. update_systems
+- A state which includes software to install.

+update_systems
-- Updates package repositories and installed packages in Linux systems. apps
+- Updates package repositories and installed packages in Linux systems.

+apps
 - State to update winrepo database and install defined software for Windows.

-*These are included in top.sls*
+*These above, are included in top.sls*

 These are added as a bonus and debug, and needs to be run if needed, manually:
 hello_all:
-- Legendary 'Hello World', to demonstrate how different operating systems and environments can be handled. update_winrepo_ng
+- Legendary 'Hello World', to demonstrate how different operating systems and environments can be handled.

+update_winrepo_ng
 - A bash script ran manually to update winrepo for windows packages
-- Only Libreoffice is included from the repo, so running this pulls everything in to the right place to local Salt folder. clean_users
+- Only Libreoffice is included from the repo, so running this pulls everything in to the right place to local Salt folder.

+clean_users
 - Needs to be manually run.
 Not necessary.
 Clean Vagrant users away, and probably should be used if no users are created and Vagrant is used.